Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image: Perpetual View Generation

 \subsection{Approach: Render, Refine, Repeat}

-We decompose \emph{perpetual view generation} into three steps, as illustrated in \citefig{fig:overview}: \begin{enumerate}[nosep] \item\textbf{Render} a new view from an old view, by warping the image according to a disparity map using a differentiable renderer, \item\textbf{Refine} the rendered view and geometry to fill in missing content and add detail where necessary, \item\textbf{Repeat} this process, generating each future view from the previous one. \end{enumerate} Our approach has several desirable characteristics. \textit{Representing geometry} with a disparity map allows much of the heavy-lifting of moving pixels from one frame to the next to be handled by differentiable rendering, ensuring local temporal consistency.
-The synthesis task is then reduced to one of \textit{image refinement}, which comprises: 1) inpainting disoccluded regions 2) outpainting of new image regions and 3) super-resolving image content.
-Here, techniques from recent image synthesis and generative models can be applied to produce realistic images.
-Because every step is \textit{fully differentiable}, we can train our refinement network by backpropagating through several view generation iterations.
-And because the framework is \textit{auto-regressive}, novel views may be infinitely generated with explicit view control, even though training data is finite in length.
+Our framework applies established techniques (3D rendering, image-to-image translation, auto-regressive training) in a novel combination.
+We decompose \emph{perpetual view generation} into the three steps, as illustrated in Figure~\ref{fig:overview}: \begin{enumerate}[nosep] \item\textbf{Render} a new view from an old view, by warping the image according to a disparity map using a differentiable renderer, \item\textbf{Refine} the rendered view and geometry to fill in missing content and add detail where necessary, \item\textbf{Repeat} this process, propagating \textit{both image and disparity} to generate each new view from the one before. \end{enumerate} Our approach has several desirable characteristics. \textit{Representing geometry} with a disparity map allows much of the heavy lifting of moving pixels from one frame to the next to be handled by differentiable rendering, ensuring local temporal consistency.
+The synthesis task then becomes one of \textit{image refinement}, which comprises: 1) inpainting disoccluded regions 2) outpainting of new image regions and 3) super-resolving image content.
+Because every step is \textit{fully differentiable}, we can train our refinement network by backpropagating through several view synthesis iterations.
+Our \textit{auto-regressive} framework means that novel views may be infinitely generated with explicit view control, even though training data is finite in length.